PlatONnetwork/docs/docs/加入 PlatON 网络.md

 ## Overview

-Currently PlatON  has two public networks, one is the PlatON main network that has not yet been officially launched and operates independently.
+Currently PlatON  has two public networks.
+One is the PlatON main network that has not yet been officially launched and operates independently.
 The chain ID is 100.

 The other is the test network Baley World, which has been officially launched on 2020-2-20 Beijing time, and is open to developers.
 The chain ID is 101.